JasonJKi/StimulusResponseCorrelation/README.md

 Stimulus to Response, Canonical Correlated Analysis(STIM2EEG-CCA)
 =====

-MATLAB package for Canonoically Correlated Analysis for Stimulus and Brain Response
+MATLAB package for canonoical correlation analysis for stimulus and brain response

 Execution details, and data description in S2Rdemo.m